nimblehq/elixir-templates/README.md

 - Applying the `Web variant` to a `Standard Web project`
 - Applying the `Web variant` to a `Custom Web project`

+### Release

+The release process is following the [Git flow](https://nimblehq.co/compass/development/version-control/#releases-).

+Once a `release/<version number>` is created, to publish the new version to https://hex.pm/packages/nimble_phx_gen_template, we need to increase the version number in the `mix.ex` file on the release branch before the merge action.

+Once the release branch is merged into the master, Github Action will publish the template to https://hex.pm/packages/nimble_phx_gen_template automatically.

 ## License

 This project is Copyright (c) 2014-2020 Nimble.
 It is free software,